The-Coobaz/crazyclock/README.md

 # crazyclock
-The main idea of this project is arduino clock with movable second time.
+The main idea of this project is arduino clock with flexible second time.
 This would allow to speed up or slow down the time.

 ## Local Development